-Ghee or Ghruta (a superior form of ghee) is also one of Chyawanprash’s top ingredients.
+Ghruta (a superior form of ghee) is also one of Chyawanprash’s top ingredients.
 As with amla, it does much more than simply contribute to Chyawanprash’s smooth consistency.
-Ghee provides a number of health benefits including reducing inflammation and improving cardiovascular health.
+Ghruta ghee provides a number of health benefits including reducing inflammation and improving cardiovascular health.
 It also contains healthy omega-3 fats, further guarding against inflammation.
 Ghruta ghee also serves as an anupan, or carrier substance, to bring the nutrients of Chyawanprash deep into the body's tissues.
 It's important to note that Ghruta ghee is prepared very differently than conventional ghee and very few Chyawanprash brands use this important and essential substance.

-Sesame oil is yet another major ingredient typically found in Chyawanprash formulas.
+Black sesame oil is yet another major ingredient typically found in Chyawanprash formulas.
 Like ghee, it also serves as an anupan and is rich in antioxidants.
 This reduces damage to the body caused by a range of ailments.
-Additionally, studies have shown that sesame oil can help reduce both blood pressure and cholesterol levels.
+For the best quality, black sesame oil should be cold-pressed.

 Jaggery and/or Honey

 A source of natural sugar, like jaggery and/or honey, is also typically included in Chyawanprash.
-Jaggery is a very important ingredient in Ayurveda.
-Its main benefits include boosting immunity, enhancing digestion, detoxifying the body, limiting respiratory problems, and boosting the metabolism.
+Both substances are very important ingredients in Ayurveda.
+Their benefits include boosting immunity, enhancing digestion, limiting respiratory problems, and boosting the metabolism.

 The Ayurvedic Pharmacopoeia lists 44 herbs that are generally included in Chyawanprash.
 Some of the most well-known include: